HOME (2017 - ongoing)

 A collective performance opera by and with VestAndPage and Andrigo&Aliprandi in collaboration with Francesco Kiais, Giorgia de Santi, daz disley, Marisa Garreffa, Fenia Kotsopoulou, Pavlos Kountouriotis, Ashley-Louise McNaughton, Enok Ripley, Sara Simeoni, Mauro Sambo, Matilde Sambo, Marcel Sparmann, Susanne Weins, Sabrina Bellenzier, Gülbeden Kulbay, and Giovanni Dantomio (We Exhibit).

 + Read more about ANAM CARA and its artists on the Venice International Performance Art Week website

 Photographs © Lorenza Cini, Alexander Harbaugh, Guido Mencari, Yansu Wang, Mauro Sambo

 8 May 2019

 O'Torre (HOME IX) is inspired by the poem The Tower by W.B.
-Yeats, as well as the Tarot card of the tower.
-Taking place inside an old windmill of 1893, it is an invitation to inquire together with the audience into our narratives of memories of loss, transformation and change.
+Yeats and took place inside an old windmill of 1893.
+It is an invitation to inquire together with the audience into our narratives of memories of loss, transformation and change.

 NO MORE IDOLS: ALL AND NONE (HOME X)